Pitson3/MetricsDashboard/README.md

 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

 - Uptime:
-- Errors
+- Errors:
-- Latency
+- Latency:
-- CPU Usage
+- CPU Usage:
 - Memory Usage: